mulias/notes-app/README.md

-# Notes App
+# Sticky

-It's an app for notes.
-Maybe we'll figure out a more compelling pitch later, but that's enough to get started!
+Demo app for creating, editing, deleting, and searching a bunch of sticky notes.

 ## The Plan